-After three weeks as an inpatient at Dana-Farber's partnering facility, Brigham and Women's Hospital, Zaff goes to live with her husband, daughter, and in-laws in Newton.
+After three weeks as an inpatient, Zaff goes to live with her husband, daughter, and in-laws in Newton.
 Because her immune system needs time to recover, she has to remain in isolation for a full year.

 Zaff: I was extremely lucky to have supportive family and friends close by, a benefit that cannot be measured.
 I was - and am - inordinately lucky to have a husband who took my hands and jumped in with both feet, all the while recognizing that even though the transplant happened to all of us as a family, there was an element of it that I, by definition, had to experience alone and in a different way than those who love me.

 For a year I couldn't be out in public.
 I could drive in the car with someone, but couldn't even go into my daughter's school to meet her teachers or friends.
 I was very connected to her at home, but in no way to her life outside the house.